Kalispell Farmers Market

-Arts in the Park is an annual benefit for the Hockaday Museum of Art.
-The complete weekend entertainment schedule and more information on the event will be available in July at http://www.hockadaymuseum.org
+Arts in the Park is a benefit event for the Hockaday Museum of Art.
+For more information visit there website.

 The Event at Rebecca Farm